New User Training

 Taking the Course is Required

-While this page mirrors the content, to get credit for taking the training, you must complete the training and pass the final quiz in the Coursera course.
+While this page mirrors the content, to get credit for taking the training, you must complete the training and pass the final quiz in the Canvas course.

 Training Objectives¶

-- Describe appropriate use of the login servers and how to request resources for work beyond those limits
+- Describe the appropriate use of the login servers and how to request resources for work beyond those limits.

-- Identify common user mistakes and how to avoid them.
+- Understand several common mistakes HiPerGator users make and how to avoid them.

 Module 1: Introduction to Research Computing and HiPerGator¶